locize/blog/source/_posts/gatsby-i18n.md

 You know [Gatsby](https://www.gatsbyjs.com), right? - If not, stop reading this article and make something else.

-Yes, Gatsby the an open-source framework that combines functionality from React, GraphQL and Webpack into a single tool for building static websites and apps.
+Yes, Gatsby an open-source framework that combines functionality from React, GraphQL and Webpack into a single tool for building static websites and apps.

-> But how does internationalization (i18n) looks like in Gatsby?
+> But what does internationalization (i18n) look like in Gatsby?

 There are some plugins/libraries that may help instrumenting the Gatsby code for internationalization.
 In this article we will use a plugin based on the famous i18n framework [i18next](https://www.i18next.com), respectively its great extension for [React.js](https://reactjs.org) - [react-i18next](https://react.i18next.com).